Disadus/disadus-permissions/readme.md

 The `PermissionsManager`'s main purpose is to allow you to manipulate the permissions of users, as per its name.
 Here are the functions it has to help you do that:

+Note: All of these functions also have an optional `scopeName` argument to create permissions in different scopes for indexing times and organization.

 #### `async addUserPermission(user: string, permission: string)`